 If a maternity care provider will reduce the normal charges if a Member prepays some or all the bill, Zion Health will consider sharing the maternity need prior to the birth.
 The Member must request an estimate and submit it with the need request.

 Home births have less expenses typically.
-Zion Health may waive the Initial Unshareable Amount if the costs are lower than what otherwise would be paid by the sharing community and approved by Zion Health.
+Zion Health may waive one Initial Unshareable Amount (IUA) for the mother if the costs are lower than what otherwise would be paid by the sharing community and approved by Zion Health.
+The Initial Unsharable Amount (IUA) for the child(ren) would still need to be met.

 Pregnancy Prior to Membership